opensearch-project/project-website/_posts/2023-04-18-searchable-snapshots.md

 Before searchable snapshots, searching data within a snapshot required restoring the entire snapshot to the OpenSearch cluster node.
 This involved expanding your infrastructure, which is costly and time-consuming.

+With searchable snapshots, you can search snapshots locally on your OpenSearch cluster.
+This way, you can search through less frequently accessed indexes saved as snapshots without having to restore them to the cluster beforehand.

 The searchable snapshots feature caches frequently used data blocks in cluster nodes, using the Least Recently Used (LRU) caching strategy to remove the data blocks that are not accessed anymore in order to make space for the ones that are currently used.
 The data blocks downloaded from snapshots using the block mechanism reside alongside the general indexes of the cluster nodes.
 The local storage of the node is used for caching the data downloaded from the snapshot.
 Any subsequent searches on the cached data perform better because they are served from the node's local storage, or cache, without the need to redownload the segment data from the snapshot.
-Therefore, you can search snapshots stored in lower-cost storage, like Amazon S3, with acceptable performance.
+Therefore, you can search snapshots stored in lower-cost storage, such as Amazon Simple Storage Service (Amazon S3), Google Cloud Storage, or Azure Blob Storage, with acceptable performance.

-The following image shows the creation of an index using a remote storage option, such as Amazon S3.
+The following image shows the creation of an index using a remote storage option, such as Amazon S3, Google Cloud Storage, or Azure Blob Storage.

 ![Searchable Snapshots](/assets/media/blog-images/2023-04-27-searchable-snapshots/searchable-snapshot.png){: .img-fluid}